 Identification and addressing of concerns: If consensus is not achieved, each dissenter presents his or her concerns on the proposal, potentially starting another round of discussion to address or clarify the concern.
 The dissenting party/parties will supply an alternative proposal or a process for generating one, so any unique or shared concerns with proceeding with consensus can be addressed.
 To allow time for resolution of the concern, a consensus decision will be sought at the next meeting of the PSC, MB, GIT or Workgroup.

 Modification of the proposal: The proposal is amended in an attempt to address the concerns of the decision makers.
 The process then returns to the call for consensus.
-If consensus again cannot be reached, the decision passes to a supermajority vote (at least 75% of all voting members).

-Goals, Outcomes and Management Strategies:
+If consensus again cannot be reached, the decision is sent to the MB.
+Process for Changes to Goals, Outcomes and Management Strategies:

 Goals: The Goals articulate the desired high-level aspects of the CBP Partners’ Vision in the 2014 Agreement.
 The EC makes the decision to approve revised or added goals to the 2014 Agreement.
 As new opportunities are identified, changes or additions to the Goals will be approved by the EC.
 Proposed changes to Goals or the addition of new Goals are open for public input before being finalized.
 Final changes or additions are publicly posted to the Bay Program website.